open-access-policies/streaming/_privacy_procedures/prv_proc_001.md

 ### 2. Scope

-This procedure applies to all data subject rights requests including access, rectification, erasure, restriction, portability, and objection requests from video streaming platform users.
-It covers requests received through all channels including user interfaces, email, postal mail, and third-party representatives, and includes specific handling requirements for PIPEDA access requests from Canadian users.
+This procedure applies to all data subject rights requests including access, correction, erasure, restriction, portability, objection, opt-out of sale or sharing, and limiting use of sensitive personal information requests from video streaming platform users.
+It covers requests received through all channels including user interfaces, email, postal mail, and third-party representatives, and includes specific handling requirements for PIPEDA access requests from Canadian users and CPRA sensitive personal information limitation requests.

 ### 3. Overview